toscasterre/thesis-forecasting/body/03-data_ingestion_and_spatial_operations.md

 plt.show()
 ```

 We can also join this data with the station spatial data to plot them.
-While this does not expose patterns that could be used to reduce the dimensionality of the data, it shows that there are some stations that need to be dropped off even from the most crowded areas in the city.
-This could not be spotted before as, to the best of our knowledge, no one in the BikeMi literature has ever found a way to take into account of how public work on roads and infrastructure had effects on the bike sharing service.
+While this does not expose patterns that could be used to reduce the dimensionality of the data, it shows that some stations need to be omitted even from the most crowded areas in the city.
+This could not be spotted before as, to the best of our knowledge, no one in the BikeMi literature has ever found a way to take into account how public work on roads and infrastructure had effects on the bike sharing service.

 ```{code-cell} ipython3
 :tags: [hide-input]